uk1124/Hospital_Management_System/README.md

-An online health portal using concepts of DBMS.
+An online health portal made using concepts of DBMS.